ENG2340 – Nineteenth-Century American Literature

 10 credits overlap with ENG4340 – Nineteenth-Century American Literature

-Students prepare by studying the primary texts and completing assignments they are given in class or that are posted in Fronter.
-All handouts in connection with the course will be available in Fronter.
+You prepare for the seminars by studying the primary texts and completing assignments given in the group or posted in Canvas.
+All handouts in connection with the course will be available in Canvas.

 Use of sources and citation